 My story starts on a Hindu ashram founded by Alice Coltrane, with a single mother who wanted me to take a different path from that of my hustler father.
 But as peaceful and loving as this environment was, I still needed an outlet for my teenage energy and rage.

-So ice hockey became my religion, giving me the mental fortitude and an appreciation of teamwork that encouraged me to put my selfish tendencies to one side and see the world in a new light, helping me listen to my heart and become a more empathetic and vulnerable artist.
+So ice hockey became my religion, giving me the mental fortitude and appreciation of teamwork that encouraged me to put my selfish tendencies to one side and see the world in a new light.